 Depending on the nature of the emergency a variety of communication tools may be used.
-It will be the responsibility of the Campus President, Director of Education or a designee to maintain communication with all individuals on campus including staff, faculty, students, and visitors, as well as with individuals associated with local agencies and Education Affiliates Corporate Staff.
+It will be the responsibility of the Campus President, Director of Education or designee(s) to maintain communication with all individuals on campus including staff, faculty, students, and visitors, as well as with individuals associated with local agencies and Education Affiliates Corporate Staff.

-Below are the methods of communication that may be employed depending upon the nature of the emergency:
+Building Alert Systems that may be activated depending upon the nature of the emergency: